Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

-The input data for the first stage were obtained from the LR micrometeorology simulations (Section \ref{subsec:micrometeorology}).
+The input data for the first stage were obtained from the LR micrometeorological simulations (Section \ref{subsec:micrometeorology}).
 We extracted the central $1.6$ km square and the bottom $200$ m region, similar to the generation of the ground-truth data.
-The input set of $T^{\rm LR}$, $u^{\rm LR}$, $v^{\rm LR}$, $w^{\rm LR}$ is distinguished from the set of $\overline{T}^{\rm LR}$, $\overline{u}^{\rm LR}$, $\overline{v}^{\rm LR}$, and $\overline{w}^{\rm LR}$.
+The input of $T^{\rm LR}$, $u^{\rm LR}$, $v^{\rm LR}$, $w^{\rm LR}$ is distinct from the set of $\overline{T}^{\rm LR}$, $\overline{u}^{\rm LR}$, $\overline{v}^{\rm LR}$, and $\overline{w}^{\rm LR}$.
 The former (without overlines) originates directly from the LR simulations, whereas the latter (with overlines) results from applying average pooling to the HR simulation outcomes.
-Additionally, we input a building mask $B^{\rm LR}$, which is a binary mask derived from the LR building height distribution \citep{Yasuda+2023BAE}:
+Additionally, we input a building mask $B^{\rm LR}$ derived from the LR building height distribution.

+This $B^{\rm LR}$ was created as follows: at each horizontal location, $0$ was assigned to all grid points below the LR building height and $1$ was assigned to the remaining grid points.
+The LR building height distribution, on which $B^{\rm LR}$ is based, was obtained through 2D average pooling from the HR building height distribution (Section \ref{subsec:micrometeorology}).

 The input data for the second stage comprise the LR output of the first stage, along with an HR building mask $B^{\rm HR}$, which was derived from the HR building height distribution in the same manner as in Eq. (\ref{eq:building-mask}).
 The input, output, and ground truth for both stages are summarized in Table \ref{table:input-output}.
-The term ``output'' refers to the inferences made by NNs, and these outputs have the same shapes as those of the corresponding ground truth.
+The term ``output'' refers to the inferences made by NNs, and these outputs have the same array shapes as those of the corresponding ground truth.

 All pairs of the input and ground truth were split into training, validation, and test datasets at ratios of 69\%, 15\%, and 16\%, respectively.
-This splitting preserves the chronological order to prevent the so-called data leakage.
-Specifically, the training dataset was obtained from 79 micrometeorological simulations between 2013 and 2019 (2,370 pairs); the validation set was obtained from 17 simulations in 2019 (510 pairs); and the test set was obtained from 18 in 2020 (540 pairs).
+This splitting preserves the chronological order to prevent data leakage.
+Specifically, the training dataset was obtained from 79 micrometeorological simulations between 2013 and 2019 (2,370 pairs); the validation set was obtained from 17 simulations in 2019 (510 pairs); the test set was obtained from 18 simulations in 2020 (540 pairs). \redA{The test dataset is used in Section \ref{sec:results-discussion} to evaluate the model performance with previously unseen data.}